Welcome to today's edition of the Rush 24-7 podcast.

 The Birch Society never, I mean, the Tea Party has nothing whatsoever.

-But this is how, you know, to the New York Liberal establishment, Buckley was Mr. Conservative.
+But this is how, you know, to the New York liberal establishment, Buckley was Mr. Conservative.

-They use him to disparage the uh the Tea Party.
+Use him to disparage the Tea Party.

-Uh and uh no, I don't have time for the next bite.
+No, I don't have time for the next bite.

-The next I've got two Buckley bites that'll illustrate.
+I've got two Buckley bites that'll illustrate.

-Uh but in 1965, Buckley ran against the Republican Party as a conservative.
+But in 1965, Buckley ran against the Republican Party as a conservative.

-And he went on to meet the press to explain why.
+And he went on to Meet the Press to explain why.

-Ted Cruz, He'd be embarrassed.
+Ted Cruz, he'd be embarrassed.

 No.